avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 ## Adding Outstatic to a Next.js website

-**Next.js 13 notice**: At this moment we are only supporting Next.js 12.
-We are working hard to launch a version compatible with Next.js 13 soon!

 Before we start, you should know Outstatic saves content as markdown files to your GitHub repository.
 To understand how this works please read our [introduction](https://outstatic.com/docs/introduction) article.

 First install the Outstatic package: